App Development: User Guide

 APP-STYLE

-"APP-STYLE" is CSS code that you write to providing styling information for the web application.
+"APP-STYLE" is CSS code that you write to provide styling information for the web application.
 It if ignored for mobile apps.
 When defining views and elements, you can add class names to the HTML elements that get generated.
 You can apply styling to elements using the class names.

 web apps use Bulma styling framework.
 For styling, try to use Bulma classed where possible and add your own, only when necessary.